If I Was Driving Without Insurance Involved and In A Motor Vehicle Accident. Can I Recover Compensation For My Losses?

 However, the lack of insurance, standing alone, would not preclude you from recovering for personal injury including- economic and non-economic losses- or property damage to your vehicle.

-The conscientious driver must be aware though, that operating a motor vehicle without insurance means that you don't have benefits required by Maryland law that would otherwise be available to you through your own insurance policy.
+The conscientious driver must be aware though, that operating a motor vehicle without insurance means that you don’t have benefits required by Maryland law that would otherwise be available to you through your own insurance policy.
+As Attorney Eric T. Kirk will tell you.

 You may* carry personal injury protection [PIP] benefits under your own insurance policy.
 These are considered first-party benefits, and they are available to you and the passengers of your car on a no-fault basis and will cover things such as lost wages and medical expenses incurred as the result of an accident.
 You are required to carry such insurance coverage unless you affirmatively waive that coverage in writing.
 If you don’t have insurance on your car at all, obviously this benefit is not available to you or your passengers.
 Similarly, Maryland law requires that vehicle owners carry uninsured/underinsured motorist coverage on their own insurance policy.
 This is also considered a first-party benefit and operates when one is involved in an accident caused by a person who themselves lack insurance or sufficient insurance coverage.
 If the individual that caused the accident is uninsured altogether, your coverage operates to provide a source of recovery and compensation for you and your passengers on a primary basis.